bobbingwide/uk-tides/readme.txt

 Now dependent upon oik v1.17 or higher

 == Changelog ==
+= 2.1.0 =
+* Changed: Updated for PHP 8.0 compatibility
+* Tested: With WordPress 5.7 and WordPress Multi Site
+* Tested: With PHP 8.0 and 7.4
+* Tested: With Gutenberg 10.2.0
+* Tested: With PHPUnit 9

 = 2.0.0 =
 * Changed: Reconcile shared libraries,[github bobbingwide uk-tides issues 7]
 * Tested: With WordPress 5.3.2 and WordPress Multi Site